aspose-total-cloud/Aspose.Total-Products/total/ruby/conversion/dotm-to-html/_index.md

----title: Convert DOTM to HTML via Ruby SDK in Clouddescription: Cloud APIs & SDKs to Convert DOTM to HTML.
+---title: Convert Word to HTML, DOTM to HTML FREE Converter or Ruby SDKdescription: Free Conversion of DOTM to HTML by using Ruby Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---